batden/iggy/README.md

 # iggy

-**An easy-to-use Bash script to build and install Enlightenment 24 on openSUSE Leap or Tumbleweed :kiss:**
+**An easy-to-use Bash script to build and install Enlightenment 24 on Leap or Tumbleweed :kiss:**

 See also [erode.sh](https://github.com/sensamillion/erode) (companion script).